Related Entity Information

 In this way, the techniques and tools provide mechanisms that identify information that is not directly related to the search query, but that is information the user may find useful or interesting based on the context of the search query.

 When someone searches using the query “Janie’s got a gun,” in addition to pages related to the title of the song, information about a related entity, the band that sings the song (Aerosmith), may also be shown.

-Under this process, a search engine evaluates search results, finds key terms and phrases associated from the search results, and uses those those to locate additional information contextually related to the search query.
+Under this process, a search engine evaluates search results, finds key terms and phrases associated with the search results, and uses those to locate additional related information contextually relevant to the search query.

 A mix of heuristics, or rules, may be used to select the key terms or phrases.

 One of those rules involves looking at key terms and phrases that commonly occur within the search results to consider them as candidate entities to be profiled, and displayed with the search results.

 In this way, information that is not directly related to a search query, but which may be interesting to a searcher could be identified based on the context of the search query.